waseem-hamoolaila/django-po-translator/README.md

 The package will detect all your PO files and translate or fix them based on the file language ... without any interaction by you.

+You can check the [PyPl](https://pypi.org/project/django-po-translator/) for more information.

 # Installation